Why Investors Need to Take Advantage of the Zacks ESP Screener

 Bringing together a positive earnings ESP alongside a Zacks Rank #3 (Hold) or better has helped stocks report a positive earnings surprise 70% of the time.
 Furthermore, by using these parameters, investors have seen 28.3% annual returns on average, according to our 10 year backtest.

-The final step today is to look at a stock that meets our ESP qualifications.
-Ally Financial (ALLY) earns a #1 (Strong Buy) two days from its next quarterly earnings release on April 16, 2021, and its Most Accurate Estimate comes in at $1.22 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Rocky Brands (RCKY) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $0.62 a share, just 11 days from its upcoming earnings release on April 27, 2021.

-By taking the percentage difference between the $1.22 Most Accurate Estimate and the $1.13 Zacks Consensus Estimate, Ally Financial has an Earnings ESP of 7.43%.
-Investors should also know that ALLY is just one of a large group of stocks with positive ESPs.
+By taking the percentage difference between the $0.62 Most Accurate Estimate and the $0.59 Zacks Consensus Estimate, Rocky Brands has an Earnings ESP of 5.09%.
+Investors should also know that RCKY is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported